-Wigeon are a medim size duck with round heads and small bills.
-The males head and neck are chestnut in colour with a yellow forehead, pink breast and green body.
+Wigeon are a medim-sized ducks with round heads and small bills.
+The male's head and neck are chestnut in colour with a yellow forehead, pink breast and green body.

 They can be seen all year round, but in autumn large numbers arrive at Wicken from Northern Europe and Siberia to escape the harsh winters in that part of the world.

 Look out for them on the wet grasslands of Baker's and Burwell Fens.

 Redwings and fieldfares start to arrive in large flocks in October.
 Redwings have a creamy strip above the eye and orange-red flank patches.
 Fieldfares are larger and have a very distinctive grey rump.
 They tend to flock together and can be seen along the hedgerows feasting on the juicy berries.

 Britain's rarest bird of prey spends the summer months breeding in the upland areas of Britain before heading south in autumn.
 It's likely that our native birds are also joined by harriers from continental Europe during the winter.

 Males are a pale grey in colour, whilst females and young birds are brown with a white rump and barred tail, hence the name 'ringtail'.

 The harriers roost overnight amongst the sedge on Sedge Fen.
 They can generally be seen towards dusk gliding over the fen looking for a safe place to roost.

-A good place to see them from is the old Tower Hide, or from the warmth of the Visitor Centre.
+A good place to see them from is from the Boardwalk, or from the warmth of the Visitor Centre.

 Short eared owls

-Starlings have pointed head, triangular wings, short tail and glossy sheen of purples and greens.
+Starlings have a pointed head, triangular wings, short tail and feathers with a glossy sheen of purples and greens.
 In winter large flocks arrive from continental Europe.